 To explain how practice can work for soft skills training, Jeremy Auger, chief strategy officer at training company D2L, compares it to learning chess.

-“You can read books about the rules, memorise different strategies, and so on” says Auger, “but the only way you really learn the game is by playing over and over again”.
+“You can read books about the rules, memorize different strategies, and so on” says Auger, “but the only way you really learn the game is by playing over and over again”.

-Soft skills need repeated practice, even more so than for hard skills, to change behaviours which may be deeply ingrained in a person’s psyche.
+Soft skills need repeated practice, even more so than hard skills, to change behaviors that may be deeply ingrained in a person’s psyche.

 Teaching soft skills online

 How do you teach soft skills online?